Class Cell<T>

 Cell Factories

-The default representation of the Cell item
+The default representation of the Cell item is up to the various

 virtualized container's skins to render.
 For example, the ListView by default